swcarpentry/make-novice/_episodes/08-self-doc.md

 ~~~
 {: .language-make}

-This rule depends upon the Makefile itself.
+This rule depends upon the Makefile itself, assumed to be named `Makefile`.
 It runs `sed` on the first
 dependency of the rule, which is our Makefile, and tells `sed` to get
 all the lines that begin with `##`, which `sed` then prints for us.